 At the most basic level, think about what you might need for your trip!

 Like if it’s hot, PLEASE consider bringing a portable fan- you won’t regret it!
-This one is my favorite for myself, and then I have ones for the kids strollers (pro tip, they also clip to baby carriers!)
+This handheld one is my favorite for myself, and then I have ones for the kids strollers (pro tip, they also work with baby carriers!)
 Ponchos are ALWAYS in my bag.
 Always.
 Always.
 Florida is ridiculous when it comes to the rain.

 Or just write everything on paper 😝😝